-As more and more savvy travelers express concern over their potential carbon footprint, vacation providers are offering more eco-friendly options than ever.
-While posh, luxurious environment-minded spas may be a green option, this style of travel many not always be possible for those on a budget!
+As more and savvier travelers express concern over their potential carbon footprint, vacation providers are offering more eco-friendly options than ever.
+While posh, luxurious environment-minded spas maybe a green option, this style of travel may not always be possible for those on a budget!
 However, we don’t think that you necessarily need to spend tons of cash in order to take it easy on the environment – reducing your carbon footprint is a possibility for everyone.

 You can make a difference, no matter how small it seems.
 Even if your travel forecast plan only involves cheap holidays for the foreseeable future, don’t worry – there are plenty of ways to reduce your carbon footprint while traveling.
 Here are our top five favorites!

 1. Get off the tour bus and onto the street!

 Free walking tours are a fantastic way to see the best that a city has to offer without contributing to idling tour buses or overpriced private coach tours.
 Passionate guides in nearly every tourist-visited city in the world offer “free tours” that allow you to decide at the end how much – if anything – the tour was worth to you.
 As part of your cheap holidays, you’ll be strolling a city in style, burning calories, and best of all – keeping your carbon footprint nice and low.

 Eco-minded hotels are popping up around the globe, motivated by a desire to operate with the fewest resources possible and blend into the natural surroundings in a seamless way.
 Eco hotels are a great way to support small businesses and to show the larger hotel chains that there is profit in environmental stewardship.

 3. Reuse your towels and ask that your sheets not be changed